canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

         slash, a directory is created.
     ``unpack``
         (*optional*) When true, the ``source`` must be a tarball, which will be decompressed and extracted from the source into the target.
-        XXX: Need to specify supported compressors.
+The unpacking algorithm will be inferred from the ``source`` file name.

     or